Understanding Kubernetes Architecture: A Comprehensive Guide

 4. etcd stores all objects under the /registry directory key in key-value format.
 For example, information on a pod named Nginx in the default namespace can be found under /registry/pods/default/nginx

-How kubernetes store data in etcd
+kubernetes etcd

 Also, etcd it is the only Statefulset component in the control plane.